William Bell Riley

 William Bell Riley (March 22, 1861 – December 5, 1947) was an American Baptist evangelical Christian pastor who spoke against modernism and evolution.
 He was known as "The Grand Old Man of Fundamentalism."

+Riley served as the pastor of First Baptist Church in Minneapolis for 50 years, between 1897 and his death in 1947.
+He founded the World Christian Fundamentals Association in 1919, one of the foremost anti-evolutionist organizations in the United States.

 Biography

+Riley was born in Indiana, with Irish heritage.

 In 1878, at the age of 17, Riley publicly professed faith in Christ.
 He had planned to study law, but shortly after his conversion he felt called to the ministry.

 After being educated at normal school in Valparaiso, Indiana, Riley received his teacher's certificate.
 After teaching in county schools, he attended college in Hanover, Indiana, where he received an A.B. degree in 1885.
 In 1888 he graduated from the Southern Baptist Theological Seminary in Louisville, Kentucky.

-He served several Baptist churches in Kentucky, Indiana, and Illinois before taking the pastorate at the First Baptist Church in Minneapolis, Minnesota in 1897.
-He was known as "The Grand Old Man of Fundamentalism."
+He served several Baptist churches in Kentucky, Indiana, and Illinois before taking the pastorate at the First Baptist Church in Minneapolis in 1897.
+He was known as "The Grand Old Man of Fundamentalism".
+During his early career as pastor, Riley sought to open the church to servants, factory workers, and other non-aristocrats.
+He further alienated some members when he openly opposed the Spanish—American War of 1898, and many left to found the Trinity Baptist Church, also in Minneapolis.

-He resigned after forty-five years but served as pastor emeritus until his death five years later.
-Riley wrote a number of texts on Christian Evangelism and founded the Northwestern Bible Training School along with an Evangelical Seminary.
+Riley wrote a number of texts on Christian evangelism and founded the Northwestern Bible Training School along with an Evangelical Seminary in 1902.

-In 1919 Riley founded the World Christian Fundamentals Association.
+In 1919 Riley founded the World Christian Fundamentals Association (WCFA), which helped give birth to organized fundamentalism.